ozkatz/announce.js/README.md

 5. upon successful validation, a connection is established and your client will start listening on channels and events you define.

-Steps 2,3,4,5 (requesting the token, setting the cookie, including the JS file, validating the token from the client) are all handled by your platform's announce.js client.
+Steps 2,3,4,5 (requesting the token, setting the cookie, including the JS file, validating the token from the client) are all handled by your framework's announce.js client.

-## Usage Example (using the Django client)
+## Usage Example (using the [Django client](https://github.com/ozkatz/django-announce/ "Announce.js Django client"))

 * install the announce.js server as described above, and run it.
 * add `announce` to `INSTALLED_APPS` in your settings.py file.